 Students entering the program are enrolled either in the Master's or Doctoral program depending on whether or not they hold a Master's degree in Anthropology.
-Students who successfully complete a Master's Degree in our department may apply for internal promotion to our PhD program.
+Students with a Master's Degree in a closely-related discipline may be considered for admission to the PhD program on a case-by-case basis, and should expect to meet all the core requirements of our graduate program.
+Successful completion of a Master's Degree in our program will qualify a student to apply for doctoral studies through an internal admissions process.

 Students with an MS in Museum and Field Studies from the University of Colorado at Boulder may be admitted to the PhD program on condition of completing deficiencies in course work.
-Students with a Master's Degree in a closely-related discipline may also be considered for admission to the PhD program on a case-by-case basis, and should expect to meet all the core requirements of our graduate program.
 The specific requirements for each of the MA and PhD programs are presented below.
 Students whose Master's degree is not complete at the time of admission to the PhD program will be required to provide a statement from their advisor ensuring completion prior to the first day of classes in the doctoral program.